perusio/php-fpm-example-config/README.md

 which is the preferred way of serving PHP with FastCGI.
 The old `php-cgi` is deprecated.
-You can even use a [patch](http://php-fpm.org) for PHP versions prior to 5.3.3, when fpm got merged to main PHP tree.
+You can even use a [patch](http://php-fpm.org) for PHP versions prior to 5.3.3, when fpm become an official PHP project.

 ## Generalities